Albert Lea, MN—Where Are They Now?

 Here’s a list of things the city has done since the pilot project ended.

-- Went from 14% to 23% of employees in tobacco free worksites
+- Went from 14 percent to 23 percent of employees in tobacco-free worksites

 - Added a Blue Zones® Checkout Lane that only offers healthy “grab and go” options at the local Hy-Vee

 - Improved nutrition in schools with a healthy snack cart, Farm to School efforts, school gardens and more improved vending policies

 - Increased community activity with additional bike lanes, a new boat house with rental equipment, an 18-hold disc golf and adaptive swings at the park